On the prevalence of the periodicity of maximizing measures: Introduction

+In view of the connection to the coding of hyperbolic smooth systems, it is natural to consider the case where $a_n=O (\theta^{n} )$, for $\theta\in(0,1)$.
+In such a case, $d_{\ba}$ coincides with the classical Cantor distance on $\Sigma^{+}$.
+However, a major obstacle for proving Theorem~\ref{t:prevalence} in such a case lies in obtaining an effective lower bound for $\P(\{\Gap_{n,\bm{t}} \leq \epsilon_{n}\})$ when $\epsilon_{n}$ decays to zero at a speed slower than an exponential rate (c.f.\ Proposition~\ref{p:conditional_layered_Gap_estimate}).

+In addition, the upper bound $1/4$ on $\theta$ in Theorem~\ref{t:prevalence} comes from the constants $2^{-n}$ and $2^{n}$ in (\ref{e:conditional_layered_Gap_estimate}) from Proposition~\ref{p:conditional_layered_Gap_estimate}.
+These constants come from our choices of $\{Y_{\bw}\}_{\bw\in\Sigma_*}$ as i.i.d.~random variables with the uniform distribution on $[-1,1]$.
+We suspect that the constant $1/4$ might be improvable by using other distributions for $\{Y_{\bw}\}_{\bw\in\Sigma_*}$.
+However, the alternative proof could be significantly lengthier and too complicated to showcase the main ideas of our strategy.
+Given that the case where $a_n=O(\theta^{n})$ for $\theta\in(0,1)$ remains open, such technical considerations may be better suited for subsequent investigations.

 The paper is organized as follows.
 Section~\ref{s:Preliminaries} is devoted to preliminaries, where we recall some basic facts about full shifts, Haar series, and the compactness of Hilbert bricks (see Lemma~\ref{l:brick_def}).
-Section~\ref{s:concrete_formulation} provides a more concrete formulation (see Theorem~\ref{t:brick}) of our main result Theorem~\ref{t:prevalence}.
+Section~\ref{s:concrete_formulation} provides a more concrete formulation (see Theorem~\ref{t:brick}) of our main result Theorem~\ref{t:prevalence}, with the proof of the implication included at the end of the section.
 In Section~\ref{s:Graph_gap} we recall the de~Bruijn--Good directed graphs and the gap criterion for the locking property that was developed in \cite{BZ16}, see Lemma~\ref{l:gap}.
-In Section~\ref{s:random_perturbation} we adapt a strategy from \cite[Section~5]{CCK15} to make refined estimates for the (conditional) gap between the mean-weights of the two heaviest directed cycles, see Proposition~\ref{p:conditional_layered_Gap_estimate} and Proposition~\ref{p:goal}.
-Using these estimates, we show in Section~\ref{s:Proof_T_Brick} that hypothesis~\eqref{e:decay} guarantees that with probability $1$, the gap criterion is satisfied at some finite step in the finite-dimensional approximations.
+In Section~\ref{s:random_perturbation} we adapt some idea from \cite[Section~5]{CCK15} to make refined estimates for the (conditional) gap between the mean-weights of the two heaviest directed cycles, see Proposition~\ref{p:conditional_layered_Gap_estimate} and Proposition~\ref{p:goal}.
+Using these estimates, we show in Section~\ref{s:Proof_T_Brick} that hypothesis~\eqref{e:decay} guarantees that with probability $1$, the gap criterion is satisfied at some finite step in the finite-dimensional approximations, establishing Theorem~\ref{t:brick}.
 Thus we complete the proof of Theorem~\ref{t:prevalence}.
-Finally, Section~ \ref{s:gound_states} is devoted to the proofs of Theorems~\ref{t:prevalence_lip} and~\ref{t:gound_states}.
+Finally, Section~ \ref{s:gound_states} is devoted to the proof of Theorem~\ref{t:prevalence_lip}.